 The IMX989 is just the beginning of 1″ sensors, and it’s revolutionary.
 Three main advantages can easily be spotted from large sensors, namely better light gathering capabilities, especially in low light that results in little luminance noise, crisp details and incredible textures, and excellent depth of field.

-In 2023, several other phones will ship with a 1″ type sensor, and paired with excellent image processing (as we saw with Vivo and Xiaomi), it is sure to pose a real threat to Apple, Samsung and Google.
+In 2023, several other phones will ship with a 1″ type sensor, and paired with excellent image processing (as we saw with Vivo and Xiaomi), it will pose a real threat to Apple, Samsung, and Google.

-Those three companies do not fight the hardware battle but try to win it through enhanced and optimised software algorithms.
-But as the rest of the companies catch up with tremendous processing and great hardware to go with it, it’s time for Pixels, iPhones and Samsung flagships to battle harder.
+Those three companies do not fight the hardware battle but try to win it through enhanced and optimized software algorithms.
+But as the rest of the companies catch up with tremendous processing and great hardware to go with it, it’s time for Pixels, iPhones, and Samsung flagships to battle harder.